The most convenient way to make use of surplus solar energy is to store it and consume it later.

-There are two options currently available on the market - virtual and physical batteries.
-What is the difference between them and what do they offer?
+There are two options for storage currently available on the market - virtual and physical batteries.
+What is the difference between them and what does each offer?

 Virtual battery

-It is a battery that does not physically exist.
-Your excess solar energy simply flows through your smart meter back to the power grid.
-The electricity supplier, as the entity providing the virtual battery service, monitors these flows using the smart meter’s online data and records it in its business systems.
-However, as soon as the electricity passes through the smart meter, the “stored” solar energy merges with the energy mix in the power grid and gets consumed by other consumers almost immediately.
-There is therefore only a billing record of the amount of stored electricity.
+This is a battery that does not exist physically.
+Excess solar energy simply flows through the smart meter back to the power grid.
+The electricity supplier, as the one providing the virtual battery service, monitors these flows using the smart meter’s online data and records it in a customer’s account.
+However, as soon as the electricity passes through the smart meter, the “stored” solar energy merges with the energy mix in the power grid and gets consumed by other consumers almost immediately, leaving only a digital record of the electricity.

-Sending the surplus electricity back to the grid in order to to store it in the virtual battery is usually free of charge.
-However, as soon as you want to use it, you pay all the distribution fees except for the electricity market price.
-Considering that these distribution fees make up to about 67% of the total price of electricity for households and 58% of the price for businesses, it's like buying your stored electricity at a 33% discount (in the case of households) or a 42% discount (in the case of businesses).
+Sending surplus electricity back to the grid in order to store it in a virtual battery is usually free of charge.
+However, when you want to use it, you need to pay distribution fees again, minus the electricity market price.
+Considering that these distribution fees make up to about 67% of the total price of electricity for households and 58% of the price for businesses, it's like buying your own electricity again at a 33% discount (in the case of households) or a 42% discount (in the case of businesses).

-Virtual batteries have been supported by a strong media campaign thanks to which they are often the PV owners’ first choice.
-However, the electricity supplier may make more money on this service than the PV owners themselves.
-Especially today, when the price of the electricity is high, but suppliers still provide "cheap" electricity purchased in advance.
+Virtual batteries have been supported by a strong media campaign, leading to their position as often the first choice for solar panel owners.
+However, the electricity supplier may make more money on this service than the solar panel owners themselves.
+Especially today, when the price of electricity is high but suppliers still provide "cheap" electricity when purchased in advance.

-If you want to make more money on your surplus solar electricity without installing any other technologies, look around for solar buyback options which usually reflect the current electricity prices.
+If you want to make more money on your surplus solar electricity without installing any other technologies, look for solar buyback options which usually reflect current electricity prices.

 Physical battery

-The physical battery is installed on-site, close to the electrical switchboard, and it usually stores the excess solar energy or the off-peak electricity.
-It is still quite expensive device so its payback period might be a bit unattractive.
-Although, with today's energy prices, this is certainly not the case anymore.
+On the other hand, a physical battery is installed on-site, close to the electrical switchboard, and is meant to store excess solar energy or off-peak electricity.
+These are still quite expensive devices so the payback period might be a bit unattractive, though with today's energy prices, this is certainly not the case so much anymore.

-In order to see the major difference between virtual battery and physical battery, we use our smart battery storage brAIn by FUERGY as an example, as it offers more functionalities than a basic physical battery, more sophisticated green energy management and more attractive payback periods despite all the fees associated with its connection to the power grid and recycling at the end of its lifetime.
+In order to demonstrate the major difference between virtual and physical batteries, we will use our brAIn smart battery storage by FUERGY as an example.
+It offers more functionality than a basic physical battery, more sophisticated green energy management and more attractive payback periods despite installation and setup fees, even considering recycling at the end of its lifetime.

 Virtual and physical battery comparison